Once you’ve created your app and implemented an identity protocol, you can now register it in the test environment dashboard and start testing.

 How to get started

-- After creating your team, go to the Apps tab.
-This page is where you will find all of the test applications you and your team will create.
+- After creating your team, select the Apps tab.
+This page is where you will find all of the test applications you and your team create.

 - Start testing!
-If you need to troubleshoot, please submit a support request and we can onboard you to our partner support Slack channel and the Login.gov team will help you along the way.
+If you need to troubleshoot an issue that is not covered in the developer documentation, please submit a support ticket through the Partner Support Help Desk.
+We can also add you to our partner support Slack channel and the Login.gov team will help you along the way.

 Creating a public certificate